Tourism in Sri Lanka: History

 When the government decided to develop the tourism sector as a separate sector of the country's economy by establishing the Ceylon Tourist Bureau in 1966, there were 18,969 foreign tourist arrivals in Sri Lanka.
 There was an upward trend of tourist arrivals until 1982, with the exception of 1971.
 Between 1976 and 1982, tourist arrivals had increased by 24% per year.
 The tourist traffic in 1982 showed that there was a remarkable growth in the number of tourists, with 407,230 arrivals.
 However, with the beginning of the civil war in 1983, the growth of tourist arrivals declined and stagnated to around 300,000 – 500,000 arrivals annually.

 The civil war that had lasted over 25 years ended in 2009 as LTTE separatists were defeated by government forces.
-In 2009 the tourist arrivals numbered 448,000, and in 2015, 1,798,380, showing over 300 percent growth in six years.
+In 2009 the tourist arrivals numbered 448,000, and in 2015, 1,798,380, showing over 300% growth in six years.

-There is a significant domestic tourist segment making excursions in Sri Lanka.
+There is a significant domestic tourist segment, most commonly for family holidays, pilgrimages, and general sightseeing.
 In 2014 six million Sri Lankans travelled within the country as domestic tourists.
-The main purposes of travel by the domestic tourists are pilgrimage, family holiday, study works, and sightseeing.
 The main destinations of domestic tourists are Anuradhapura, Kataragama, Nuwara Eliya, Kandy, Sri Pada, Polonnaruwa, Sigiriya and Dambulla.
 Domestic tourism is noticeable during school vacations and on weekends.

-Sri Lanka saw a massive slump in tourists in the wake of the terrorist bombings.
-Authorities say there was a 70% drop in tourists after the 2019 Sri Lanka Easter bombings, but the tourism industry witnessed a modest revival afterwards.